IDMNYU/audiolab/docs/synths.md

 IDM has a collection of analog synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio in the corner of the room.
 The studio has two main types of synthesizers, based on the 1970s-era designs of Serge Tcherepnin ([**Serge**](https://en.wikipedia.org/wiki/Serge_synthesizer)) in California and Alan Robert Pearlman ([**ARP**](https://en.wikipedia.org/wiki/ARP_Instruments)) in Massachusetts.
 The two systems are decribed in these pages.
 Our collection includes:

 - a large (6-panel) Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random\*Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980.
 - a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the 'Homebuilt' panels from the [73-75](http://www.73-75.com/) project by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
-This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.
+This synthesizer uses the designs from the original 1973 Serge modular systems developed by Tcherepnin at CalArts.
-- a second 2-panel [73-75](http://www.73-75.com/) system consisting of a 'Voice' and 'Control' panel; like the 'Homebuilt', these panels are based on the 1973 Serge modular designs developed at CalArts.
+- a second 2-panel [73-75](http://www.73-75.com/) system consisting of a 'Voice' and 'Control' panel; like the 'Homebuilt', these panels are based on Tcherepnin's first-generation designs.
 - two panels of modules by noted synthesizer designer [Ian Fritz](http://ijfritz.byethost4.com/), produced in Serge-compatible format by Paul Akin at [Uglysound Electronics](https://www.facebook.com/uglysoundelectronics/photos/a.541139732601896/560792510636618/?type=1&theater).
 - a ['Red Control'](https://sergemodularinfo.blogspot.com/p/red-control.html) panel by Sound Transform Systems, based on 1979-era Serge designs.
 - two Serge-format panels based on Ken Stone's [CGS modules](https://www.elby-designs.com/webtek/cgs/cgs.htm): a [Black Swamp](https://www.muffwiggler.com/forum/viewtopic.php?t=147603) panel designed by Jon Peters, based on the CGS [SWAMP](https://www.modulargrid.net/s/cgs-swamp), built by Charlie Kerr at [Loudest Warning](http://www.loudestwarning.co.uk/); and a 16-stage CGS [Programmer Sequencer](https://www.elby-designs.com/webtek/cgs/cgs359/cgs359.htm) designed and built by Finlay Shakespeare at [Future Sound Systems](http://futuresoundsystems.co.uk/).